 “The government of Ghana is starting to phase out caning,” explained YCC Administrator, Oliver.
 “Now there are other physical punishments like forced exercise, or making a child squat on the ground while crossing his arms and holding his ears for as long as the teacher says.”

-But the stark differences with American schools don’t stop here.
+But the differences with American schools don’t stop here.
 In Ghana, there is also the concept of a “Student Prefect.”
-Apparently, one student is assigned the role of “Prefect,” and it is his or her job to write down the names of all of the chatty or disobedient children in each class.
+In this system, one student is assigned the role of “Prefect,” and it is his or her job to write down the names of all of the chatty or disobedient children in each class.
 At the end of each day, the Prefect gives this list to an administrator, and the administrator beats these children with a cane.

 “Sometimes the Prefect gets beat up on the way home by people he has reported,” admitted one student today.
 “Or sometimes he abuses his power and will put the name of his enemies as disobedient and his friends as well-behaved.”